 Of all the things that can bother your plants, insect pests have to be one of the most insidious.
-Not only are they small and hard to spot but their activities are often conducted under leaves, in soil or at night where they can’t be detected.
-The oleander wasp moth larvae is one of these little devils.
+Not only are they small and hard to spot but their activities are often conducted under leaves, in soil, or at night when they can’t be detected.
+Oleander wasp moth larvae are one of these little devils.
 Learning the oleander caterpillar lifecycle and preferred feeding areas can help you identify the insect and squash it like a bug.

 Wasp Moth Identification

 Oleander wasp moths are quite striking insects and wasp moth identification is easy.
 They are deep blue with white polka dots and a fiery red abdomen, lending them the name Uncle Sam’s moth.
 These patriotic insects fly about during the day, making them easier to define than many other moths.
 The adults aren’t the source of drama, however.
 It is their larvae whose preferred feeding ground is oleander.

 The moths are easy to see with their daytime flight pattern and bright, neon blue bodies and flirtatious, orangey red rear ends.
 If you see them flitting about your oleander, you might want to get some sticky traps, as they are likely getting ready to lay eggs on the underside of your bush.